 Essential Oils

 This is a completely optional ingredient, but a great way to add scent to your lotion without having to deal with any artificial fragrances.
+However, essential oils ARE NOT recommended for babies under 3 months of age.
+If using on older babies, be sure to choose a pure, therapeutic-grade brand like this one and avoid putting the lotion on sensitive areas like the hands, face, and diaper area.

 Lavender, rosewood, or frankincense are all great options that not only smell amazing, but also have healing qualities as well.